top of page

 In this climate of heightened enforcement, preparation and awareness are key.
 Here’s how immigrants can safeguard themselves:

-Seek Legal Representation Early
+Seek Legal Counsel

 Legal counsel is no longer a luxury but a necessity.
 Consulting an immigration attorney before any legal trouble arises ensures you’re prepared.
-An experienced attorney can advise you on preventive measures, help you file for relief, and act swiftly if you face detention.
+An experienced attorney can advise you on preventive measures, help file for relief, and act swiftly if you face detention.

 Develop an emergency plan that includes keeping all essential documents—such as identification, immigration paperwork, and legal records—organized and accessible.
 Identify trusted family members or friends who can act on your behalf in case of detention.